DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL013.md

 # REFL013
-## The member is of the wrong type.
+## The member is of the wrong type

 | Topic    | Value
 | :--      | :--